This olive salad sandwich recipe is quintessential New Orleans cuisine. There are many versions but this comes as close to the real thing as possible.

 Many people have had their first experience with a muffuletta olive salad sandwich at Central Grocery (read more about this historic market below) on Decatur Street in New Orleans' French Quarter.

-I had my first muffaletta olive salad sandwich at Central Grocery in New Orleans on Decatur Street in the French Quarter.
-A whole muffaletta (also spelled muffuletta) is served on a round loaf of bread about 8 inches in diameter and fully 2 inches tall.
+A whole muffuletta (also spelled muffaletta) is served on a round loaf of bread about 8 inches in diameter and fully 2 inches tall.
 Bread not included, the sandwich weighs in at almost 2 pounds.
-I can't imagine eating a whole sandwich and, in fact, Central Grocery sells half- and quarter-sandwiches and the quarter-sandwich is the perfect size for a good appetite.
+Eating a whole sandwich in one sitting seems impossible and, in fact, Central Grocery sells half- and quarter-sandwiches and the quarter-sandwich is the perfect size for a good appetite.

-I have provided a link to a homemade muffaletta bread recipe, but a purchased round Italian loaf will do nicely.
-If you can find good-quality olive salad mix, feel free, but my recipe is easy to make from scratch.
+A link to a homemade muffuletta bread recipe that makes two round loaves (freeze one) is provided below, but a purchased round Italian loaf will do nicely.
+If you can find good-quality olive salad mix, that will work but this recipe is so easy, why not make it from scratch?

 - Cut round bread loaf in half horizontally.

-- Spread half the bottom portion with 1 cup olive salad mix then layer on meats and cheeses.
+- Spread half the bottom portion with olive salad mix then layer on meats and cheeses.

 - Slice into quarters and serve.

 Central Grocery opened its doors in the heart of the French Quarter in 1906.
-Its first owner was Salvatore Lupo, a Sicilian sandwich-maker extraordinaire, who came up with the legendary muffaletta (also spelled muffuletta but never muffulotta, as it is sometimes mispronounced).
+Its first owner was Salvatore Lupo, a Sicilian sandwich-maker extraordinaire, who came up with the legendary muffuletta (also spelled muffaletta but never muffulotta, as it is sometimes mispronounced).